s2t2/tweet-analysis-2020/README.md

 BIGQUERY_DATASET_NAME="impeachment_production" BATCH_SIZE=10000 "#ImpeachAndConvict" python -m app.workers.bq_retweet_grapher
 ```

+Observe the resulting job identifier (`JOB_ID`), and verify the graph and other artifacts are saved to local storage and/or Google Cloud Storage.

-See how much memory it takes to load a given graph:
+Once you have created a retweet graph, note its `JOB_ID`, and see how much memory it takes to load a given graph:

 ```py
 # right-leaning conversation graph